0xAX/asm/content/asm_2.md

 ```

 > [!NOTE]
-> The C program should be compiled without any optimization flags because the compiler may eliminate all the calculation and just calculate the sum of arguments in compile time.
-You can use `-O0 -masm=intel` flags for compiler to avoid optimization.
+> The C program should be compiled without any optimization flags because the compiler may eliminate all the calculations and just calculate the sum of arguments in compile time.
+You can use `-O0 -masm=intel` flags for the compiler to avoid optimization.
 You can use tools like [godbolt](https://godbolt.org/) to see the assembly output of these functions.

 First of all, let's take a look at the first two lines of code in the function `bar`: